The Equal Pay Act: a Step Towards Justice

 How it works

-On June 10, 1963, the equal pay act bill was passed preventing any business to unfairly wage workers based on sex.
-The law states that “No employer having employees subject to any provisions of this section shall discriminate, within any establishment in which such employees are employed, between employees on the basis of sex by paying wages to employees in such establishment at a rate less than the rate at which he pays wages to employees of the opposite sex in such establishment for equal work on jobs, the performance of which requires equal skill, effort, and responsibility, and which are performed under similar working conditions, except where such payment is made pursuant to (i) a seniority system; (ii) a merit system; (iii) a system which measures earnings by quantity or quality of production; or (iv) a differential based on any other factor other than sex.
+On June 10, 1963, the Equal Pay Act was passed in the United States, marking a significant milestone in the fight against wage discrimination based on sex.
+This landmark legislation was designed to prevent businesses from unfairly compensating workers by ensuring that men and women receive equal pay for equal work.
+The law stipulates that "no employer having employees subject to any provisions of this section shall discriminate, within any establishment in which such employees are employed, between employees on the basis of sex by paying wages to employees in such establishment at a rate less than the rate at which he pays wages to employees of the opposite sex in such establishment for equal work on jobs, the performance of which requires equal skill, effort, and responsibility, and which are performed under similar working conditions.

 Need a custom essay on the same topic?